ArtoPesola/Fibion-Analytics/README.md

 ### Example of custom events visualisation
 ![FibionFlow custom events output figure](https://github.com/ArtoPesola/FibionFlow/assets/51989005/df851d9f-4f85-49f9-af0f-1ed34a081720)

-FibionFlow has been developed by Arto Pesola (director of Active Life Lab, South-Eastern Finland University of Applied Sciences and co-founder of Fibion Inc).
+Fibion Analytics has been developed by Arto Pesola (director of Active Life Lab, South-Eastern Finland University of Applied Sciences and co-founder of Fibion Inc).
 More information and resources can be found at www.fibion.com.